stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 You must have a `config.yaml` file that has correct database connection info, which should point to a local database.
 To configure a database to match your application's schema, run the following commands:

+Remember, you have to create a new database for the app.
 ```
 # Note: if this is a new project, run db generate first, assuming you setup the `dart_test` db with `userid:password` of `dart:dart`.
 aqueduct db generate